petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/storage-optimized/includes/lsv2-series-summary.md

 ms.author: mattmcinnes
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: As a cloud architect, I want to evaluate the Lsv2-series VM specifications, so that I can determine if they meet the performance and storage requirements for my high-throughput application workloads.
 ---
 The Lsv2-series features high throughput, low latency, directly mapped local NVMe storage running on the AMD EPYC™ 7551 processor with an all core boost of 2.55GHz and a max boost of 3.0GHz.
 The Lsv2-series VMs come in sizes from 8 to 80 vCPU in a simultaneous multi-threading configuration.
 There is 8 GiB of memory per vCPU, and one 1.92TB NVMe SSD M.2 device per 8 vCPUs, with up to 19.2TB (10x1.92TB) available on the L80s v2.